 Our probability matching strategy, denoted PM, selects a pixel with probability proportional to its variance, and has expected utility

 Finally, a strategy of completely random choice, denoted RND, has expected utility $u_{RND} = (1/n)\sum_{i=1}^n u_i$.

 The expected utility of PM is always better than that of RND except for trivial scenarios.
-We have that where both inequalities follow from the inequality of the quadratic and arithmetic means, and equality is possible only if $u_1=\ldots=u_n$.
+We have that

+where both inequalities follow from the inequality of the quadratic and arithmetic means, and equality is possible only if $u_1=\ldots=u_n$.
 Furthermore,

-compared with $u_{RND}$ which may be as low as $n^{-1}u_{MAX}$, specifically if only one pixel has positive variance.
+compared with $u_{RND}$ which may be as low as $n^{-1}u_{MAX}$, specifically if only one pixel has non-zero variance.
 Finally, we have that

 so if the utility of one pixel dominates the sum, $u_{PM}$ would get arbitrarily close to $u_{MAX}$, while $u_{RND}$ would not.
-In particular, if there is a single positive $u_i$,

-The above properties justify theoretically why PM is superior to RND, a phenomenon that is also observed in our experiments (see Section \ref{sec:Experiments and Results}).
+In particular, if there is a single positive $u_i$, The above properties justify theoretically why PM is superior to RND, a phenomenon that is also observed in our experiments (see Section \ref{sec:Experiments and Results}).
 However, these experiments show that PM is also superior to the theoretically optimal MAX, which empirically does even worse than RND.
 It appears that for a normal-sized budget, the greedy approach of MAX causes it to spend its budget redundantly in small areas of the image, while PM inherently explores different parts of it.
 From a so-called \textit{exploration-exploitation} perspective, it appears that MAX focuses too much on exploitation, RND by definition focuses only on exploration, and PM strikes the best balance.
 These observations, however, are outside our theoretical analysis.